 Each of these scenarios has two diagrams, one is flow chart, showing the operational procedure of these systems, the other is architecture, showing the robot’s control structure.
 Since the second scenario and fifth scenario are very similar, they share the same diagram.

-In the following diagrams, bold text represents for existing functions for telepresence robot but functions with grey texts are for specific hardware attachments/actuators that can be easily controlled by the FLEXTRA..
+In the following diagrams, bold text represents for existing functions for telepresence robot but functions with grey texts are for specific hardware attachments/actuators that can be easily controlled by the FLEXTRA.
 Italic text represents for functions in need of other attachments like systems or sensors.
 Normal text represents for existing function but only be applied in specific scenarios.

 7.2.1 Remote Temperature Measuring

 Temperature measurement is now a basic and fast screening method (though not complete) for Coronavirus detection deployed at entry points of various public places, such as airports, rail stations, office buildings etc. However, it exposes the person measuring temperature to possible coronavirus infection and hence FLEXTRA can help perform the task remotely.
-Besides,, the system can guide people remotely using the tablet on the FLEXTRA.
+Besides, the system can guide people remotely using the tablet on the FLEXTRA.
 Similar to the medicine dispenser in original telepresence robot, the remote temperature measuring robot can also open or close entrance through motors, so that only people with normal temperature can pass.